subsquid/docs/docs/evm-indexing/configuration.md

 ## Initialization

 :::info
-Method documentation provided here is mostly also available as inline and accessible via suggestions in most IDEs.
+The method documentation is also available inline and can be accessed via suggestions in most IDEs.
 :::

 :::info